mich2000/smartapp/documentatie/timesheet.md

 * Working on database models(adding some constraints), adding errors and some utilities(regex, random hash giver) to use: 4h
 * Working on enumeration problem: 1h
 * Working on problems related to enums, this is difficult between the diesel orm and the database: 2h30
+* Working on my models and making database insertable structs for them: 1h30